neumino/neumino.github.io/movies.md

-### Hamilton
+### Greyhound
-*Released on 2020-07-03, vote average 8.6*
+*Released on 2020-07-10, vote average 6.1*

-Presenting the tale of American founding father Alexander Hamilton, this filmed version of the original Broadway smash hit is the story of America then, told by America now.
+A first-time captain leads a convoy of allied ships carrying thousands of soldiers across the treacherous waters of the “Black Pit” to the front lines of WW2.
+With no air cover protection for 5 days, the captain and his convoy must battle the surrounding enemy Nazi U-boats in order to give the allies a chance to win the war.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/DSCKfXpAGHc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/eyzxu26-Wqk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>